Worktrees Reference

 When tied:

-• Renaming a session (TUI rename, web inline rename, aoe session rename, or PATCH /api/sessions/{id}) moves the worktree directory to the title’s path-safe slug first, then sets the title only if the move succeeds, so the two cannot drift on a partial failure.
+• Renaming a session (TUI rename, web inline rename, aoe session rename, or PATCH /api/sessions/{id}) moves the worktree directory to the title’s path-safe slug before committing the title.
+A failed move leaves the title unchanged.
+A metadata failure after a successful move is reported as a partial failure.

 • The git branch is never swept in by a title rename by default.
 To rename it too, check “Also rename git branch” in the TUI rename dialog, pass --rename-branch to aoe session rename, or send rename_branch: true to the PATCH.
 It stays opt-in because a branch may carry an upstream or an open PR; the TUI toggle warns when the branch tracks a remote, since the remote branch (and any open PR) won’t follow the local rename.